 Making it so automated UI testing can run smoothly in a CI/CD process that traverses a variety of build environments is a key requirement of the software development lifecycle in the modern enterprise.

 This three-part series describes how to deploy and run GUI automation against different release environments.
 The first article in this series covers using Jenkins to deploy web application source code from GitHub to a build server and then perform a GUI test on the application using Ranorex’s web testing features.
 In this article, you’ll learn how to use Jenkins to deploy the code to a staging environment in which the web code runs in a container.
 We’ll use Ranorex’s web testing features to execute tests against the container.
-Finally, in Part 3, we’ll deploy the containerized web application to the cloud and run Ranorex web tests against the application running under the Kubernetes cloud-native environment.
+In Parts 3 and 4, we’ll deploy the containerized web application to the cloud and run Ranorex web tests against the application running under the Kubernetes cloud-native environment.

 Figure 1 below shows the deployment architectures for all three stages: